 Return to the top of the page

 Properly qualified graduate students in philosophy who wish to do intensive work in political philosophy may wish to enroll in the Interdepartmental Program in Political Philosophy.
 Applicants should indicate their interest in the first sentence of their Statement of Purpose.
 The Statement of Purpose should also contain a fuller account of their specialized interests, objectives, and previous training.

 Those who are admitted to this program by the Department of Philosophy are considered graduate students in philosophy and receive their doctorate in philosophy.

-This program, offered under the joint auspices of the departments of Classics, History, Philosophy, Politics, and Religion, is administered by an interdepartmental committee, which is composed as follows:
+This program is administered by an interdepartmental committee, which is composed as follows:

 Charles R. Beitz, Politics